BackstagecrewIS/tictactoe/README.md

 There will be a button to start a new game.

-There will be a button which pops up a window with the game instructions.
+There will be a button which pops up a modal with the game instructions.

-The game will show which player's turn is in progress.
+The game should tell the users whose turn it is to play.

 #### Could Have

-The game should tell the users whose turn it is to play.

 The game should alternate whose turn it is to start.